rabiaedayilmaz/rabiaedayilmaz.github.io/nbs/papers/independent/chapter1.md

-# Sentiment Analysis from EEG Sginal Data
+# Sentiment Analysis from EEG Signal Data

 ## Prediction of advertisement preference by fusing EEG response and sentiment analysis